Anandpur Sahib

 Anandpur Sahib, also referred simply as Anandpur (lit. 'city of bliss'), is a city in Rupnagar district (Ropar), on the edge of Shivalik Hills, in the Indian state of Punjab.
 Located near the Sutlej River, the city is one of the most sacred religious places in Sikhism, being the place where the last two Sikh Gurus, Guru Tegh Bahadur and Guru Gobind Singh, lived.
 It is also the place where Guru Gobind Singh founded the Khalsa Panth in 1699.
-The city is home to Takhat Sri Kesgarh Sahib, the third of the five Takhts in Sikhism.
+The city is home to Takht Sri Kesgarh Sahib, the third of the five Takhts in Sikhism.
+The town was founded by the ninth Sikh guru, Guru Tegh Bahadur.

 The city is a pilgrimage site in Sikhism.
 It is the venue of the largest annual Sikh gathering and festivities during the Hola Mohalla in the spring season.
+The Virasat-e-Khalsa museum is located in the city.

 Location

 Anandpur Sahib is located on National Highway 503 that links Kiratpur Sahib and Chandigarh to Nangal, Una and further Kangra, Himachal Pradesh.
 It is situated near the Sutlej river, the longest of the five rivers that flow through the historic crossroads region of Punjab.